llm-workflow-engine/llm-workflow-engine/docs/plugins.rst

 LWE maintained plugins
 -----------------------------------------------

-These plugins are maintained by the LWE team:
+These plugins are maintained by the LWE team, and are not part of LWE core -- they must be installed.

+Instructions for installing and configuring each plugin can be found at the referenced repository for each plugin.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^